cool00geek/vhscyberpatriot/engineabout.md

 Chief Designer/Programmer for The Linux Scoring Engine

-714-706-0019
+714-406-0019

-<a href="mailto:vinay@vhscyberpatriot.tech?subject=Linux Scoring Engine&body=This email is regarding the Linux Scoring Engine, and I would like more information about it">vinay@vhscyberpatriot.tech</a>
+<a href="mailto:cool00geek@yahoo.com?subject=Linux Scoring Engine&body=This email is regarding the Linux Scoring Engine, and I would like more information about it">cool00geek@yahoo.com</a>

 ### Irvin Lemus

 Advisor/CyberPatriot Regional Coordinator

-<a href="mailto:ilemus3@coastline.edu?subject=Linux Scoring Engine&body=This email is regarding the Linux Scoring Engine, and I would like more information about it">ilemus3@coastline.edu</a>

-### Bryce Tsuyuki

-Advisor/Marketing/Testing Assistant

-<a href="mailto:btsuyuki1@gmail.com?subject=Linux Scoring Engine&body=This email is regarding the Linux Scoring Engine, and I would like more information about it">btsuyuki1@gmail.com</a>
+<a href="mailto:irvin.lemus@wastc.org?subject=Linux Scoring Engine&body=This email is regarding the Linux Scoring Engine, and I would like more information about it">irvin.lemus@wastc.org</a>